 Pawan Sinha is a professor of vision and computational neuroscience in the Department of Brain and Cognitive Sciences at MIT.
 His current research focuses on the insertion of novel video clips into online learning to stimulate engagement.

-Eryn Heying is the Assistant Director of the MIT School Effectiveness and Inequality Initiative (SEII), a MITili research effort that seeks to evaluate and improve education policies and programs.
-She brings experience in education, research, and nonprofit management to her role with MITili.
+Eryn Heying is the Executive Director of the MIT Blueprint Labs, a research effort that seeks to evaluate and improve education policies and programs.
+She brings experience in education, research, and nonprofit management to her role at MIT.

-Steve is focused on helping find research solutions to solve all education issues: from K12, Higher Ed, and Workplace Learning.
-Steve works with research partners on the campus of MIT to facilitate transformational learning objectives and create education best practices.
+Steve Nelson, Senior Manager for the MIT Integrated Learning Initiative, is passionate about education and learning, having spent the last few years working to improve workplace learning in the corporate world, he is now focused on helping find research solutions to solve education issues from pK-12 to higher education to workplace learning.
+Steve works with research partners on the campus of MIT to facilitate transformational learning objectives and create educational best practices.

-Rita Sahu is the Acting Program Director for the Mental Wellness Initiative (an Initiative within MITili).
+Rita Sahu is the Acting Program Director for the Academic Wellness Initiative (an Initiative within MITili).
 The Initiative’s goal is to collaborate across research projects that impact or are impacted by learning.